Extended chord

-A thirteenth chord (E^{13}) "collapsed" into one octave results in a dissonant, seemingly secundal tone cluster.

-In music, extended chords are certain chords (built from thirds) or triads with notes extended, or added, beyond the seventh.
-Ninth, eleventh, and thirteenth chords are extended chords.
-The thirteenth is the farthest extension diatonically possible as, by that point, all seven tonal degrees are represented within the chord (the next extension, the fifteenth, is the same as the root of the chord).
-In practice however, extended chords do not typically use all the chord members; when it is not altered, the fifth is often omitted, as are notes between the seventh and the highest note (i.e., the ninth is often omitted in an eleventh chord; the ninth and eleventh are usually omitted in a thirteenth chord), unless they are altered to give a special texture.
+In music, extended chords are tertian chords with notes beyond the seventh.
+Chords such as the Ninth, eleventh, and thirteenth chords are extended chords.
+The thirteenth is the furthest extension diatonically possible as, by that point, all seven tonal degrees are represented within the chord.
+In practice, however, extended chords do not typically use all the chord members: the fifth is often omitted, as well as the ninth and eleventh, unless they are altered to give a special texture.

-Chords extended beyond the seventh are rarely seen in the Baroque era, and are used more frequently in the Classical era.
+Extended chords were rarely used in the Baroque era and are used more frequently in the Classical era.
 The Romantic era saw greatly increased use of extended harmony.
 Extended harmony prior to the 20th century usually has dominant function – as V^{9}, V^{11}, and V^{13}, or V^{9}/V, V^{13}/ii etc.

 Examples of the extended chords used as tonic harmonies include Wild Cherry's "Play That Funky Music" (either a dominant ninth or dominant thirteenth).